fredrickgithinji/fredrickgithinji/README.md

   Making electronics more efficient,
   repairing whats broken,
   &
-  blending art with tech to create things that are both useful and beautiful
+  blending art with tech to create things that are both useful and beautiful.

  ---